ivartj/bbcode/README.md

 The parser maintains a list of parsed tags and text content.

 Any start tag is stored in the list immediately.
-When encountering stop tags the parser will attempt to find a previous matching start tag, and if found, it will set the `match` member of the two tags to 1.
-Start tags with `match` set to 1 can no longer be matched to any stop tags.
+When encountering stop tags the parser will attempt to find a previous matching start tag, and if found, it will set the `match` member of the two tags to each other.
+Start tags with `match` set can no longer be matched to any stop tags.
 Block-level stop tags can only be matched to block-level start tags in the same nesting (ignoring unviable unmatched block-level tags).
+When a match for content type tags are found, all the tags and text content between them are removed from the list and their matches set to unmatched.

 The printer maintains a doubly-linked lists of printed inline-level start tags and 'unwinds' and 'rewinds' it as needed to emulate overlapping formatting.
 It prints the source of unmatched tags verbatim.

 TODO
 ----